django-oscar/django-oscar-api/README.rst

 Note that guessing the ``identifier`` of an authenticated or anonymous user and therefor hyjacking the session, is nomore difficult then guessing the session id stored in a cookie for a web application.

+Also note that the identifier, which is in the Session Identification URI, not used as the session id directly, which means session id's gathered from cookies can not be used to authenticate with the header Session-Id.